pdgilbert/SensorProject_t16/README.md

 The code here is based on code in https://github.com/pdgilbert/rust-integration-testing/tree/main/examples/projects.
-Relative to that repository, this crate is much simplified by targetting specific hardware and a specific MCU (stm32f401).
+Relative to that repository, this crate is much simplified by targetting specific hardware versions, which have a specific MCU and peripheral setup.
 The intention is that code here should be stable and remain working for the hardware.
 The code in repository `rust-integration-testing` is intended for testing new versions of crates and hals, and as a result is sometimes broken.

+The main code is in ```src/bin```.
+Examples in this crate are intended for testing the hardware and do not (yet) demonstate the use of the crate.

 ## Building

 ```
-MONITOR_ID="whatever"  cargo build --no-default-features  --target thumbv7em-none-eabihf --features stm32f401   --bin t16-f401   [ --release ]
+MONITOR_ID="whatever"  cargo build --no-default-features  --target thumbv7em-none-eabihf --features v020_2025-05   --bin t16-f411   [ --release ]
 ```
+The feature ```v020_2025-05``` indicate prototype hardware version `v0.2.0 2025-05`.
 MONITOR_ID is optional.
 If not supplied "Txxx" will be used.
-The hal stm32f4xx_hal is used and set as a dependency in Cargo.toml.
+The hal ```stm32f4xx_hal``` is used and set as a dependency in Cargo.toml.

 ## Loading